 7. Captain your own boat with City Cruises York

-Skipper your own self-drive boat along the river Ouse with City Cruises.
+Skipper your own self-drive boat along the River Ouse with City Cruises.
 Holding up to 8 passengers, it’s a unique way to see York and a memorable experience for the whole family.
 Pack a picnic to eat on the way or even see if the ice cream boat is moored and stop for a cone!
 You can even save £5 with the discount code littlevikings5 (terms and conditions apply)

 8. Learn to cook with your kids at The Cookery School at The Grand, York